vollmerf/spherecontour/README.md

 See [LICENSE](LICENSE.md) and [CITATION](CITATION.md) for license and citation information.

 ## Notes
 The C and Pascal code is complete but has not been updated for current systems as it is superseded by [Orient](https://vollmerf.github.io/orient).
-The MATLAB script should run on current MATLAB and Octave software.
+The MATLAB script should run on current MATLAB and Octave releases.

 ## Download
 [SphereContour](https://github.com/vollmerf/spherecontour/releases/tag/v2.1.0)